 After they are used, single-use syringes and needles, scalpel blades and other sharp items such as capillary tubes, glass and dental wires, should be placed in an appropriate container.
-These containers should be clearly labelled, puncture and leak proof, and conform to Standards AS 4031: 1992 and Amendment 1: 1996, AS/NZS 4261: 1994 and Amendment 1: 1997 or relevant international standard e.g. ISO 23907: 2019.
+These containers should be clearly labelled, puncture and leak proof, and conform to the Australian Standard AS 23907:2023 or relevant international standard e.g. ISO 23907: 2019.
 The containers should be located at the point of use or, if this is not possible, as close as practical to the use area.
 Reusable sharps requiring transport to a reprocessing area must be placed in a puncture-resistant lidded container.